Xapier14/opencore-macos-tahoe-pavilion-14/README.md

 # OpenCore 1.0.2 - macOS 15 (Sequoia)

+> Note: Also tested to be working on macOS 14 (Sonoma)

 OpenCore configuration for booting on an HP Pavillion 14 laptop.
 Still in progress, but you should be able to boot and install.